-To tackle the major environmental challenges, spatial planners need to take a stand.
-The aim of the seminar was to develop one's own spatial planning position on issues relating to the transformation of the existing building stock in the climate crisis and to communicate this in a publicly visible manner.
-Over the course of the semester, the students developed positions based on one of their elective modules.
-In discursive formats, they formulated and sharpened these positions and chose a medium to communicate them to the public.
-At the end of the semester, the positions and final products were presented to a larger audience and questions about the transformation of the stock in the climate crisis were discussed.
+In view of the major challenges of our time, spatial planners are called upon to develop clear attitudes.
+The aim of the seminar was to develop an individual spatial planning position on the transformation of existing buildings in times of the climate crisis and to communicate it effectively to the outside world.
+Over the course of the semester, the students developed their points of view based on a topic of their choice.
+These were reflected on in discursive formats, sharpened and prepared for the public using a specifically selected medium.
+At the end, the participants presented their positions and final products to a larger audience and discussed key issues relating to the development of stocks in the context of the climate crisis.

-The course was led by Dragana Damjanovic (Research Unit Law) and Sibylla Zech (Research Unit Regional Planning and Regional Development).
+The course was led by Dragana Damjanovic (Institute for Constitutional and Administrative Law) and Sibylla Zech (Research Unit Regional Planning and Regional Development).

 © Lina Martin.